 Diatomaceous Earth (food grade) – The razor-sharp microscopic silicon particles cut through the of both internal and external parasite’s protective coating on their shells, causing them to become dehydrated, block their airways and attack their respiratory systems.

-Optional – dried and powdered Sage, Lavender, Peppermint or Rosemary
+- Optional powdered herbs – 1/2 part of dried and powdered Sage, Lavender, Peppermint or Rosemary

 I use a small bucket as my ‘part’ measure.
 You may want to wear a dust mask and gloves for this next bit as it does throw a fair bit up into the air.